pbreen40/CircuitPython/README.md

 ServoTouch: Turns a servo depending on which wire you hold.
 LED: Uses neopixel to change color of an onboard LED.
 Classes: Uses a library I made to run different LED functions.
+FancyLED: Uses classes and objects to control six leds with four different functions.